 Attorney Pate is a strong advocate for the United States to stop treating Americans in the U.S. Territories as second-class citizens.
 Men and women in the Virgin Islands have fought for the United States in all branches of the military.
 All gave some and some gave all, laying down their lives for the American freedoms of democracy and liberty.
 There is no excuse why Americans in the Virgin Islands should not be included in every level of government which governs them.
 This is a basic and fundamental principal of American democracy.
 Those in the USVI should be able to vote for the President, two U.S. Senators and a Congressional Representative, as well as run for those positions themselves.

 Outside of his advocacy, Attorney Pate enjoys gardening and growing Caribbean and African herbs, plants and trees to make local bush teas.
 You may also see him paddleboarding from Rainbow Beach to Sandy Point or across the Big Island spray-painting yellow around potholes or cutting down bush around dangerous intersections.

 Attorney Pate opened his own law office in 2010.
-Since that time, he has been twice voted best lawyer in the Virgin Islands and elected President of the Virgin Islands Bar Association.
+Since that time, he has been four times voted best lawyer in the Virgin Islands and elected President of the Virgin Islands Bar Association.